aerospike/aerospike-rest-gateway/docs/data-formats.md

-# Rest Gateway Data Formats
+# REST Gateway Data Formats

 API Requests which involve sending data can use the `JSON`, or `MessagePack` formats.
 By default JSON will be assumed.
 To use `MessagePack`, set the `Content-Type` header to ``"application/msgpack"``.
 Similarly